tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The ``LteEnbComponentCarrierManager`` is responsible for the forwarding messages in both directions.
 In the current implementation, a PDCP and a RLC instances are activated each time a new data radio bearer is configured.
-The correspondance between a new  data radio bearer and a RLC instance is one to one.
-In order to mantain the same behaviour, when a new logical channel is activated, the logical channel configurations is propagated to each MAC layer object in "as is" fashion.
+The correspondence between a new  data radio bearer and a RLC instance is one to one.
+In order to maintain the same behavior, when a new logical channel is activated, the logical channel configurations is propagated to each MAC layer object in "as is" fashion.

 .. _fig-ca-enb-data-plane: